Too fat to fight: Pentagon grapples with obesity epidemic

 A strong US economy and tight jobs market played a role, but the numbers highlight the dwindling pool of applicants the Pentagon has to draw from.

-According to the Defence Department, obesity is one of the top reasons why a stunning 71 percent of Americans aged 17-24 do not meet the military’s sign-up requirements.
+According to the Defense Department, obesity is one of the top reasons why a stunning 71 percent of Americans aged 17-24 do not meet the military’s sign-up requirements.

 Other factors such as prior drug use or a lack of academic qualifications are also taking a toll.